 Vlaming Sub-basin CO2 Storage Project

-As part of the National CO2 Infrastructure Plan (NCIP), the Vlaming Sub-basin CO2 Storage Section is providing pre-competitive data and information on the prospectivity of this basin for the long-term geological storage of CO2.
-This is a three year project to provide a more accurate and up to date assessment of the Vlaming Sub-basin prospectivity for the geological storage of CO2 through the review of existing data and subsequent acquisition, processing, interpretation and integration of new data.
+As part of the National CO2 Infrastructure Plan (NCIP), Geoscience Australia is conducting a detailed study of the Vlaming Sub-basin for the long-term geological storage of CO2.
+The project will provide a more accurate and up to date assessment of the CO2 storage potential through review of existing data, new laboratory tests, interpretation, integration and modelling of different datasets.

-The Vlaming Sub-basin is a Mesozoic depocentre within the offshore southern Perth Basin which is located only 30 km from Perth, Western Australia.
-It covers an area of approximately 23 000 km2 and contains sediments up to 14 km in thickness.
+The Vlaming Sub-basin is a Mesozoic depocentre within the offshore southern Perth Basin located 30 km offshore from Perth, Western Australia.
+It covers an area of approximately 23 000km2 and contains sediments up to 14km thick.

 Western Australian industrial areas of Kwinana and Collie produce 0.25 TCF of CO2 annually and so far no onshore CO2 storage solutions have been demonstrated.
-Initial assessment of the offshore areas showed significant potential in the Vlaming Sub-basin (Causebrook et al., 2006) and resulted in offering GHG release areas (VLAM-01 and VLAM-02) to the industry in 2009 (Figure 1).
+Initial assessment of the offshore areas showed significant potential for CO2 storage in the Vlaming Sub-basin (Causebrook et al., 2006) and resulted in the release of two Greenhouse Gas (GHG) permits in 2009.
 No bids were received for these areas and currently no GHG permits are available in the Vlaming Sub-basin.

 Subsequent assessment undertaken by the Carbon Storage Taskforce (CST) showed that the Vlaming Sub-basin can potentially store about 1 GT of CO2 (Carbon Storage Taskforce, 2009).
-The CST recognised that the area required more data and a more detailed scientific investigation in order to better define storage potential and evaluate key risks associated with injection of the CO2.
-This investigation is being undertaken by the Vlaming Sub-basin CO2 Storage Section.
+The CST recognised that the area required more data and a more detailed scientific investigation in order to better define storage potential and evaluate key questions associated with injection of the CO2.
+The current study will provide this more detailed assessment.